Senapati of Mataram

 Panembahan Senapati, formally styled Panembahan Senapati ing Ngalaga Sayyidin Panatagama (died in Jenar (now Purwodadi, Purworejo), 1601), was the founder of the Mataram Sultanate.

 Origin

 Born Danang Sutawijaya, known as Dananjaya, he was the son of Ki Ageng Pamanahan, a Javanese chief and retainer to Joko Tingkir, who reigned as Hadiwijaya, Sultan of Pajang.
 It was said that Pamanahan was a descendant of the last Majapahit king.
 Sutawijaya's mother was Nyai Sabinah who, according to Javanese chronicles, was a descendant of Sunan Giri, a member of Walisanga.
 Nyai Sabinah had a brother, Ki Juru Martani, who was elected as the first patih (viceregent) of Mataram.
-He had an important role in arranging strategy to suppress Arya Penangsang's rebellion in 1549.
+He had an important role in arranging a strategy to suppress Arya Penangsang's rebellion in 1549.

-Sutawijaya was adopted by Hadiwijaya as an inducement, because Hadiwijaya and his wife still had no children yet in that time.
+Sutawijaya was adopted by Hadiwijaya as an inducement because Hadiwijaya and his wife still had no children yet in that time.
 Hadiwijaya gave him a residence in the north of a market, thus his nickname "Raden Ngabehi Loring Pasar".